Prevost

 • DPF efficiency codes - Operators of the Prevost vehicles frequently deal with DPF efficiency codes that cause unnecessary alerts on the dashboard and force operators to perform diagnostics on interrupted charter/touring diagnostics.

-• DEF dosing irregularities — Inconsistent DEF dosing disrupts SCR system performance, leading to aftertreatment efficiency faults, check engine lights, and potential torque restrictions that interrupt long-haul reliability.
+• DEF dosing irregularities — Irregular DEF dosing causes performance issues in the SCR system.
+This will most likely cause aftertreatment efficiency faults, illumination of the check engine light, and possible torque restrictions, which will compromise long-haul reliability.

 • NOx sensors failure — due to aging or contamination—often fails to provide accurate readings and can result in multiple derate events and limp mode activations, which results in lost revenue as coaches are removed from revenue-producing routes.